sagekhanuja/CropBot/README.md

 # CropBot: Empowering Low-Income Farmers with AI
 # *By Sage Khanuja, Nikolas Ioannou, Rinav Kasthuri*

+## Overview
 CropBot is a mobile application that allows farmers across the globe to more smartly utilize their fields.
 This smarter utilization will be powered by our voice assistant, Tea, who’ll ask the farmer relevant questions about the state of his or her field to gauge exactly where betterments can be laid out.

-## Overview
-lorem ipsuml orem ipsumlorem ipsumlorem ipsum lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml
 ## Inspiration

 lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml lorem ipsuml